In a 2017 national survey, it was reported that 6.4% of people ages 26 and older had done methamphetamine.

 A common symptom of meth use is hyperthermia, which increases your body temperature.
 A methamphetamine user might be noticeably sweaty or hot to the touch.

 If someone is doing a lot of meth, the body temperature may rise so much that it becomes unsafe.
 Extreme hyperthermia can lead to unconsciousness or even death.

 Increased Breathing Rate

 Because meth is a stimulant, users may seem overly excited and/or talkative.
 You may notice increased physical activity for a period of time.

 The activity and excitability combined with the effects of meth itself lead to an increased breathing rate.

-While a user is high, he/she may experience twitching.
+While a meth addict is high, he/she may experience twitching.
 This can come in many different forms, from eye twitches to a strange gait.

-If a person overdoses on meth, they might start to have convulsions/seizures.
+If a person experiences a meth overdose, they might start to have convulsions/seizures.
 If you witness this, be sure to get medical help immediately.

 Meth addicts can show signs of mental side-effects as well as physical ones.
 Often, users will seem confused or paranoid.
 They may not always make sense.

 Sometimes, whether from the drug or from lack of sleep, users will experience hallucinations.